How to Care for your Camera Equipment

 Changing your lens outdoors

 When you need to swap lenses outside, assume that there is wind blowing dust around.
-Even on a ‘calm’ day, you’ll get dust everywhere.
+Even on a ‘calm’ day, there is dust everywhere.
 Ideally, you will have a place like the inside of a car to change a lens (I even turn off the fans).
 Next best is to use your camera bag as a shield and change your lens with some protection.
 The inside of your jacket is another safe harbour.

 Of course, you might not always have the luxury of a ‘safe’ place to change a lens.
 When you do change your lens ‘out in the open’, be careful and while your lens is off the body, protect the opening on your camera by pointing it towards you.
 In the time it takes to put one lens down and get the other one ready, you could let a lot of dust into your camera, by protecting it you will not have to clean your sensor as often.